bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:39 PM CT, May 01</p>
+<p class="updated_time"> Latest data: 09:24 PM CT, May 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 55°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 48°
+- 46°
-- Overcast
+- Partly Cloudy
-- 62% humidity
+- 70% humidity
 - 1 mph wind
-- 96% cloud cover
+- 48% cloud cover
-- 46 AQI 🟩
+- 45 AQI 🟩
 - 0.03 inches of rain expected in the next 48 hours